Allah chose the prophets and messengers as the best of examples to their nations

 يَا أَيُّهَا الَّذِينَ آمَنُوا آمِنُوا بِاللَّهِ وَرَسُولِهِ وَالْكِتَابِ الَّذِي نَزَّلَ عَلَىٰ رَسُولِهِ وَالْكِتَابِ الَّذِي أَنزَلَ مِن قَبْلُ وَمَن يَكْفُرْ بِاللَّهِ وَمَلَائِكَتِهِ وَكُتُبِهِ وَرُسُلِهِ وَالْيَوْمِ الْآخِرِ فَقَدْ ضَلَّ ضَلَالًا بَعِيدًا

 “O you who believe[d]!
 Believe in Allah and His Messenger, and the Book which He revealed upon His Messenger and the Book which He revealed before.
-And whoever disbelieves in Allah and His Angels, and His Books, and His Messengers and the Day the Last, then surely he (has) lost (the) way, straying far away.”
+And whoever disbelieves in Allah and His Angels, and His Books, and His Messengers and the Day of the Last, then surely he has lost the way, straying far away.”
 (Surah an-Nisa 4:136)

-Moslem should know and memorize the six pillars of faith in Islam moreover to those who are new ones.
+Muslims should know and memorise the six pillars of faith in Islam, especially for those who are new ones.
 Because it is very essential after the five pillars of Islam.
-While pillars of Islam teach us about the religious action should Moslems perform, in the six pillars of faith (Iman) teach us to believe everything that was taught in Islam by our Messenger?
-As in the five pillars of Islam, the faith must place in order.
+While the pillars of Islam teach us about the religious actions we should perform, the six pillars of faith (Iman) teach us to believe everything that was taught in Islam by our Messenger.
+As in the five pillars of Islam, the faith must be placed in order.
 Allah says:

 يَا أَيُّهَا النَّاسُ اذْكُرُوا نِعْمَتَ اللَّهِ عَلَيْكُمْ هَلْ مِنْ خَالِقٍ غَيْرُ اللَّهِ يَرْزُقُكُم مِّنَ السَّمَاءِ وَالْأَرْضِ لَا إِلَٰهَ إِلَّا هُوَ فَأَنَّىٰ تُؤْفَكُونَ

 “O mankind!
-Remember (the) Favor (of), Allah, upon you.
-Is (there) any creator other (than) Allah who provides for you from the sky and the earth?
+Remember the Favour (of Allah) upon you.
+Is there any creator other than Allah who provides for you from the sky and the earth?
 (There is) no god but He.
-Then, how (are) you deluded?”
+Then, how are you deluded?”
 (Surah Fatir 35:3)

 Iman in Arabic means faith or to strongly believe in something.
-To a person, faith is the confidence of themselves to rely on something not only to confess the truth but implement it in their daily life sincerely.
-According to our Prophet Mohammed in the hadith that told Iman is a knowledge in the heart, a voiced tongue, and limbs activity.
-So that when the person has a faith (of Islam), then he not only acknowledges his heart but also by saying and daily activities.
+To a person, faith is the confidence in themselves to rely on something, not only to confess the truth but to implement it in their daily life sincerely.
+According to our Prophet Mohammed, in the hadith that tells Iman is a knowledge in the heart, a voiced tongue, and limbs activity.
+So that when the person has a faith (of Islam), then he not only acknowledges his heart but also through saying and daily activities.

 Here is the information about the six pillars of Iman in Islam, as follows: